Applying for a Dutch passport abroad

 A passport or identity card is official proof of your identity.
 A passport is also a valid travel document for anywhere in the world and may be stamped with visas for certain countries.
 An identity card is primarily an identity document but it also allows you to travel between EU member states and a number of other European countries.

 Where can I apply for a new passport or identity card?

-As a Dutch national, you can apply for a passport or identity card at most Dutch embassies or consulates-general abroad.
+As a Dutch national, you can apply for a passport or identity card at most Dutch embassies and some consulates-general abroad.
 You need to make an appointment first.
-More information (including opening times) can be found on the websites of the Dutch diplomatic missions abroad.
+More information about appointments and opening times can be found on the websites of the Dutch diplomatic missions abroad.